backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ### Views with ERB

-When it comes to templating systems there are two competing schools of thought: on the one side there are minimal "logic-less" templating systems that only offer the inclusion of variable values and maybe iteration.
-On the other hand are full programming languages embedded in HTML.
+When it comes to templating systems there are two competing schools of thought: on the one side there are minimal **logic-less** templating systems that only offer the inclusion of variable values and maybe iteration.
+On the other hand are **full programming languages** embedded in HTML.

 ERB is an example of the latter: the full power of Ruby is available inside the template: